Skip to content

 The CLI is the primary interface between your local development environment and Ranger.
 It handles:

-• Project setup (ranger start): authentication, browser installation, plugin and skill setup
+• Project setup (ranger setup): authentication, browser installation, plugin and skill setup

-• Feature management (ranger feature create/resume/show): creating and tracking features with checklist items
+• Feature review management (ranger create/resume/show): creating and tracking feature reviews with scenarios

-• Browser verification (ranger verify-feature): orchestrating a browser agent to verify your UI
+• Browser verification (ranger go): orchestrating a browser agent to verify your UI

-• Environment management (ranger add env/use/env ls): configuring how the browser agent accesses your app
+• Profile management (ranger profile add/use/ls): configuring how the browser agent accesses your app

 The CLI stores project-level config in a .ranger/ directory and credentials locally on your system.